- Trip Photos

 To this end, we provide our clients top quality programs in world-class locations, supported by a passionate and prepared team and excellent equipment.

-To construct a Training and Expedition Center which supports the healthy workflow of programs, and whose programs provide the sufficient depth to train and mentor the sea kayak guides and coaches of tomorrow.
+To construct a Training and Expedition Center whose programs provide sufficient depth to train and mentor the sea kayak guides and coaches of tomorrow, and whose layout supports the healthy workflow of all programs.

 When SKBM owner Ginni Callahan first arrived in Loreto in 1998, almost all the kayak guides were foreigners and the Loreto National Marine Park was just forming.
 Since then, tourism in Loreto has experienced boom and bust cycles, but increased dramatically on the whole.
 Loreto used to receive one flight a week, and now there are several a day in the peak season.
 Two giant resort complexes have blossomed south of town, and La Mision Hotel which stood abandoned on the waterfront for years is now a booming luxury hotel with 67 rooms.